Kenya 2022 Daniel Best.png

 KENYA

 BIG NEWS!!
 A very special edition of our KENYA PROGRAM is now available to ADULTS!
-Over the years, many beyond school-age have asked “When is our turn?”
-Well, the time is now!
-This summer, join us in Kenya for an ultimate adventure.
-Experience all of the life-changing moments, plus some special extras!
-CLICK BELOW to learn more about this special program or to apply now!
+This summer, “GROWN-UPS” can join us in Kenya for an ultimate adventure.
+Click to learn more about this special program!

-A program in Kenya with Sprout is an experience unlike any other.
 Our interaction with the Maasai community is based on years of friendship and trust.
-We are like brothers and sisters, not tourists and tour guides.
-The community-based conservation being done in and around Lale’enok (a world leading research facility and Maasai cultural center) is groundbreaking, and we have been part of it for over 15 years.
-Our adventures in the bush, from wildlife drives to joining researchers as they walk among baboons, are beyond imagination and exclusive to The Sprout Experience.
-No other youth organization can compare!
+We have been part of the amazing cultural and conservation work at Lale’enok (a world leading research facility and Maasai cultural center) for more than 15 years.
+We are brothers and sisters, not tourists and tour guides.
+Our adventures, from wildlife drives to walking among baboons, are beyond imagination and exclusive to The Sprout Experience.

 🔥 REAL CONNECTION + CULTURAL EXCHANGE

-Visit Maasai schools and bomas (villages), share meals, and experience a very special day with the Reto Women’s Group featuring deep conversation, traditional beadwork, singing, and dancing around a roaring campfire under the stars.
+Visit Maasai schools and bomas (villages), share meals, and experience a day with the Reto Women’s Group featuring deep conversation, traditional beadwork, singing, and a campfire under the stars.

 🐘 WILDLIFE ADVENTURES